music dictionary : Ad - Ad

 Adjunct notesnotes not essential to the harmony (that is, auxiliary notes) whether they occur on accented or unaccented parts of the bar, although some authors restrict the term only to those non-essential notes that occur on unaccented parts of the bar

-adjuntar(Spanish) enclose
+adjuntar(Spanish) to enclose

 Adjuster(English) or Feinstimmer (German m.), also called a 'string adjuster', a device fitted to stringed instruments to assist in the fine tuning of individual strings